ASE55471/Android-VSlider/README.md

 Progress area offset

 ### step:integer
-Span of each step.
-Must lower then max value, if max is 49 and step is 5, the progress is 10 step and last span of step is 4 , but if you call setProgress in realtime is still free between max
+Span of each step, Must lower then max value.
+If max is 49 and step is 5, the progress is 10 step and last span of step is 4 , but if you call setProgress in realtime is still free between max.